Port

 Meals not included

-The Atlantic coastal road leads to the beautifully remote coastal settlement of Gearrannan.
-Step into this restored village of typical 'black houses' on the edge of the ocean.
+The Atlantic coastal road leads to the settlement of Gearrannan.
+Step into this traditional village of 'black houses' on the edge of the ocean.
 It's like a journey back in time.
-Built as a combined byre, barn, and home, with an open peat fire in the tradition of ancient long houses, the black house was where folk lived together with their animals until as recently as the 1970s.
-In the museum, listen to an introductory talk about the history of this tradition, the village, and the island.
+Black houses were built originally as a combined byre (barn) and home where folk lived together with their animals.
+An open peat fire dominated the main room, in the tradition of ancient long houses, marking the walls with soot and leading to the 'black houses' moniker.
+Some of the black houses were inhabited as recently as the 1970s.

 Watch a weaving demonstration and explore other parts of the village.